maltek/swift-frida/README.md

     Existential        | `$value` allows you to get/set the value in this variable.
 (Only for Existential types when they are not class bound.)
     Tuple              | Getters and setters for every tuple element (see `$type.tupleElements()`, by index or (when available) by label.

-    Returned values are normally the same kind of `SwiftValue` objects, except that for integers and booleans which are transparently converted into their JavaScript equivalents.
+    Returned values are normally the same kind of `SwiftValue` objects, except for integers and booleans, which are transparently converted into their JavaScript equivalents.
 For strings, you can use `toString()` and `$assignWithCopy` to convert between the JavaScript and Swift types.